 - Innerspring– Innerspring mattresses generally do pretty well with sleeping cool.
 That’s because the mattresses have so much space for air to flow through.
 The only times where there could be an issue is when there is a lot of foam sitting on top of the coils.

-Note: These are pretty general statements and whether a mattress will sleep cool depends on a lot of different factors.
+Note: These are general statements regarding whether or not a mattress will sleep cool.
+Sleep temperature depends on a lot of different factors

 One of the main reasons we sleep hot has to do with how our body acts during REM sleep.
 When we are in this deep stage of sleep, the temperature regulating system in our brain is asleep as well.
 Because of this, our body usually matches the temperature of our bedroom.